Notre Dame promotes Freeman, 35, to replace Kelly as coach

-Freeman, 35, takes over less than a week after Kelly’s surprising and abrupt departure for LSU with the Irish still in contention for the College Football Playoff spot.
+Freeman, 35, takes over less than a week after Brian Kelly’s surprising departure for LSU with the Irish still in contention for the College Football Playoff.

-Notre Damereleased a video on social media of Freeman being introduced to the team at a morning workout for the first time as head coach.
+Notre Dameposted a video on social media of Freeman being introduced to the team at a morning workout for the first time as head coach.

 In a statement, Freeman said he was “eternally grateful” to both Notre Dame President Rev. John Jenkins and Swarbrick for the opportunity.